mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

        [23, 24, 25]])
 ```

-Conclusion: In order to avoid confusion when writting your function, think as if you only
+Conclusion: In order to avoid confusion when writing your function, think as if you only
 work with either scalars or 1D arrays.

 ##### More complex cases

-As I said before, there are two main restrictions when writting the second part of the
+As I said before, there are two main restrictions when writing the second part of the
 decorator:

 - All symbols appearing at right, must be at left